fullsizemalt/ersen-monorepo/SECURITY.md

 ## Reporting a Vulnerability

-We take security seriously at DAEMON 2.0.
+We take security seriously at Ersen.
 If you discover a security vulnerability, please report it responsibly.

 ### How to Report